edwardtheharris/op/readme.md

 directory.

-Finally, the script adds a group called `onepassword-cli`, changes the group ownership of `/usr/local/bin/op` to `onepassword-cli`, and sets the `setuid` bit on the executable.
+Finally, the script adds a group called `onepassword-cli`, changes the group ownership of `/usr/local/bin/op` to `onepassword-cli` then sets the `setuid` bit on the executable.

 If this completes successfully, the script exits zero.

 ## New Versions

-At the time of writing the author does not intend add support for automated version updates, so if you need to download a version other than v2.24.0, you will need to update line 23 of the `install.sh` script with the version that you need to download.
+At the time of writing the author does not intend to add support for automated version updates, so if you need to download a version other than v2.24.0, you will need to update line 23 of the `install.sh` script with the version that you need to download.